LiuYuancheng/Configure_DS1307_RTC_on_BBB_Arduino_RsPI/README.md

 ------

-### Setup and Usage DS1307 RTC on Arduino
+### Setting Up and Using the DS1307 RTC on Arduino

+This section explains how to connect and configure the DS1307 RTC with the Arduino Uno/Nano.

-##### Wire Connection
+#### RTU and Controller Wire Connection

-1. Connect VCC on the RTC I2C DS1307 to the Pin 17 (+5V )  on Arduino Uno/Nano.
+1. Connect the **VCC** pin on the DS1307 RTC to the **Pin 17 (+5V)** on the Arduino Uno/Nano.
-2. Connect GND on the breakout board to the Pin 19 (GND) pin on the Arduino Uno/Nano.
+2. Connect the **GND** pin on the RTC module to the **Pin 19 (GND)** on the Arduino Uno/Nano.
-3. Connect SDA on the breakout board to the Pin25 (A4/D18) pin on the Arduino Uno/Nano.
+3. Connect the **SDA** pin on the RTC module to **Pin 25 (A4/D18)** on the Arduino Uno/Nano.
-4. Connect SCL on the breakout board to the Pin24 (A5/D19) on the Arduino Uno/Nano.
+4. Connect the **SCL** pin on the RTC module to **Pin 24 (A5/D19)** on the Arduino Uno/Nano.

+The connection detail is shown below:

 ![](doc/img/rm_06.png)

-##### Library or driver configuration
+#### Library or Driver Configuration

-To read time data from a DS1307 RTC module using I2C with an Arduino, you will need to use the `Wire.h` library to communicate with the module.
+To interface with the DS1307 RTC module using I2C on an Arduino, you need to include the `Wire.h` library, which facilitates I2C communication.
+Additionally, install the `RTClib` library through the Arduino IDE, which simplifies interaction with the DS1307 and other RTC modules.(As shown below)

-Then from the lib Arduino IDE search RTClib to install the `RTClib.h` which can easily interact with DS1307 and other RTC modules. as shown below:

 ![](doc/img/rm_07.png)

+For the RTC lib please refer to this link: https://www.arduino.cc/reference/en/libraries/rtclib/ , or the project repo: https://github.com/adafruit/RTClib

-##### C++ Program to get the RTC data
+#### C++ Program to Read RTC Data

-After finished the config, you can use the below example to read the time data from the RTC
+Once the configuration is complete, you can use the following example code to read time data from the RTC module:

 ```c++
 #include <Wire.h>